enovance/software-factory/HACKING.md

 * Logs shall be written to /var/log
 * Service state data shall be written to /var/lib
-* Most file do not need write permission, use 0444 for regular and 0555 for executable.
+* Most files do not need write permission, use 0444 for regular and 0555 for executable.
   This adds a nice extra layer of protection against invalid modification.
 * Never give ownership to the service user unless the file can be edited.
 Always use root:root.
-* When a configuration contain secret, use 0440 with root:$servicename
+* When a configuration contains secret, use 0440 with root:$servicename

 ## Run action as root